 We will also investigate other regulatory sequence features that affect RNA regulation, such as miRNA binding sites, polyadenylation signals, and splicing donor and acceptor sites, RNA branch point, and chemical RNA modifications \cite{15131654}.
 For miRNA binding sites, we will integrate computational predictions using TargetScan, CLIP-Seq datasets for Ago proteins, and CLASH data \cite{23622248}.
 For polyadenylation signals, we have used RNA-PET data to show that these regions are substantially more sensitive to mutation on average than protein-coding sequences.

+[[but we need to be more specific]]

-**** C-4-a-iii integrative scoring scheme of FunRNA
+**** integrative scoring scheme of FunRNA

-[[JZ(8mar):actually this scoring system is very similar to the final scoring scheme, and I feel it might be redundant here]]
+[[REASSOBABLE PT : JZ(8mar):actually this scoring system is very similar to the final scoring scheme, and I feel it might be redundant here]]

 Eventually we will integrate the above information to generate predictive scores for the deleteriousness of variants occurring in noncoding RNA regions.
 We will investigate RNA characteristics at 4 levels, whole gene, transcript isoform, subregions, and motifs/single nucleotides.
 To determine the importance of each subcategory of RNA (or combination thereof) and other RNA regulatory elements, we will use the fraction of rare variants to measure sensitivity to mutation in humans and GERP score to measure evolutionary conservation between species.
 Where possible, we will also assess the degree to which mutations disrupt the functional features in which they occur.
 Variants lying in these regions will be provided a “core” score based on the entropy-based scheme used in FunSeq2 \cite{25273974}.

-*** C-4-b Variant Prioritization: TFBS Regions (ANS)
+** Variant Prioritization: TFBS Regions

-** C-(5?)
-Approach Aim 4 - Convert the prototype FunSeq non-coding somatic variant pipeline to prioritize germline variants and elaborate it with new features

-*** C-5-a Preliminary Results for Aim 4
+*** Preliminary Results (TFBS)

-**** C-5-a-i We have considerable experience annotating non-coding regulatory regions of the genome
+**** We have considerable experience annotating non-coding regulatory regions of the genome

 Our proposed work is based on our experience in non-coding annotation.
 We have made a number of contributions in the analysis of the noncoding genome, as part of our extensive 10-year history with the ENCODE and modENCODE projects.
 Our TF work includes the development of a method called PeakSeq to define the binding peaks of TFs\cite{19122651}, as well as new machine learning techniques\cite{19015141}.
 In addition, we have also proposed a probabilistic model, referred to as target identification from profiles (TIP), that identifies a given TF’s target genes based on ChIP-seq data\cite{22039215}.
 Furthermore, we have developed machine-learning methods that integrate ChIP-seq, chromatin, conservation, sequence and gene annotation data to identify gene-distal enhancers\cite{20126643}, which we have partially validated\cite{22950945}.
 We have also constructed regulatory networks for human and model organisms based on the ENCODE\cite{22955619} and modENCODE datasets\cite{21430782}, and completed many analyses on them\cite{22125477,21177976,20439753,15145574,14724320,17447836,15372033,19164758,16455753,22955619,22950945,18077332,24092746,23505346,21811232,2160691,21253555}

-**** C-5-a-ii We have extensive experience in relating annotation to variation & based on this experience have developed the prototype FunSeq pipeline for Somatic Variants
+**** We have extensive experience in relating annotation to variation & based on this experience have developed the prototype FunSeq pipeline for Somatic Variants

 We have extensively analyzed patterns of variation in non-coding regions along with their coding targets\cite{21596777,22950945,22955619}.
 We used metrics, such as diversity and fraction of rare variants, to characterize selection on various classes and subclasses of functional annotations\cite{21596777}.
 In addition, we have also defined variants that are disruptive to a TF-binding motif in a regulatory region\cite{22955616}.
 Further studies by our group showed relations between selection and protein network structure, e.g. hubs vs periphery\cite{18077332,23505346}.